spyjdh/pyredictit/README.md

 5. Clone this repo

+6. CD into the directory where you cloned the repo and type:
+`python setup.py install`

-6. Use it like a Python module!
+7. Use it like a Python module!

 TODO:
 * C O M M E N T S